Annie-Zhou1997/vt-talking-clock/README.md

 # GDPR Compliance

-The recordings in this project are provided by members of our team.
-The voice for Chinese is from Youyang Cai, for Russian, it's Igor Marchenko, and for English, it's Annie Zhou.
+The recordings in this project are provided exclusively by members of our team.
+The voice for Chinese is from Youyang Cai, for Russian is from Igor Marchenko, and for English, it's Annie Zhou.
 Dutch speech synthesis was generated using Google's [gTTS](https://gtts.readthedocs.io/en/latest/license.html).
 Therefore, the clock data in this project complies with GDPR regulations.